U.N. urges Aleppo ceasefire to repair water system, stem outbreaks

-GENEVA The United Nations called on Tuesday for an urgent ceasefire in the divided Syrian city of Aleppo, where it said two million people lack access to clean water, putting people, especially children, at risk of disease.
+GENEVA The United Nations called on Tuesday for an urgent ceasefire in the divided Syrian city of Aleppo, where it said two million people lacked access to clean running water, with children most at risk of disease.

-Access is needed to deliver food and medical supplies and for technicians to repair electricity networks that drive water pumping stations, which were heavily damaged in attacks last week.
+Access is needed to deliver food and medical supplies and for technicians to repair electricity networks that drive water pumping stations, which were heavily damaged in attacks on civilian infrastructure last week.

-"The U.N. is extremely concerned that the consequences will be dire for millions of civilians if the electricity and water networks are not immediately repaired," it said in a statement, adding that, at minimum, a weekly 48-hour pause was needed.
+"The U.N. is extremely concerned that the consequences will be dire for millions of civilians if the electricity and water networks are not immediately repaired," it said in a statement.

-It was signed by U.N.
-Resident and Humanitarian Coordinator for Syria Yacoub El Hillo, and Kevin Kennedy, U.N. regional humanitarian coordinator.
+The statement was signed by Yacoub El Hillo, U.N.
+Resident and Humanitarian Coordinator for Syria, and Kevin Kennedy, U.N. regional humanitarian coordinator for the Syria crisis.

-An estimated 250,000-275,000 people are trapped in eastern Aleppo following the closure of Castello road last month, the last remaining access route to the opposition-held part of the city, the statement said.
+An estimated 250,000-275,000 people are trapped in eastern Aleppo following the closure of Castello road last month, the last remaining access route to the opposition-held part of the city, it said.

 Insurgents effectively broke a month-long government siege of eastern Aleppo on Saturday.
 Their advance severed the primary government supply corridor running into the city from the south and raised the prospect that government-held western Aleppo might in turn become besieged by the insurgents.

-Later, pro-Damascus media reported that Syrian government forces and their allies had captured territory from rebels in southwestern Aleppo, closing off a rebel route into the east.

 U.N.
-Special Envoy for Syria Staffan de Mistura and U.N. aid chief Stephen O'Brien are to brief the Security Council on the deteriorating situation in Aleppo on Tuesday.
+Special Envoy for Syria Staffan de Mistura and U.N.
+Emergency Relief Coordinator Stephen O'Brien are to brief the Security Council on the deteriorating situation in Aleppo on Tuesday.

 CHILDREN AT RISK

-Young children are especially vulnerable to diarrhoea and other water-borne diseases from drinking dirty water, the U.N.
+Young children are especially vulnerable to diarrhea and other water-borne diseases from a heatwave and drinking dirty water, the U.N.
 Children's Fund (UNICEF) said.

 "In the eastern parts of Aleppo up to 300,000 people - over a third of them are children - are relying on water from wells which are potentially contaminated by fecal matter and unsafe to drink," UNICEF spokesman Christophe Boulierac told a briefing.